 - Materials required to build the hearth

-- Different types of hearth
+- Different types of hearths

 - Things to note when building the electric fireplace hearth